RafaelFaisca32/desofs2024_M1C_3/Documentation/Requirements/FunctionalSecurityRequirements/functionalsecurityrequirements.md

   5. Must not be any requirement for upper or lowe case or numbers or special chartacters.
   6. "Paste" functionality should be allowed.
 - The e-mail/sms push-up notification should not contain any sensitive information.
-- Any password generated (such as for drivers and clients) should be at least 6 characters long, may contain letters and numbers and expire after a short period of time.
+- Any password generated (such as for drivers and customers) should be at least 6 characters long, may contain letters and numbers and expire after a short period of time.
 It should be securely randomly generated.
 - No Secrets Questions used.
 - Credential recovery must not reveal the current password.
 - No default accounts should be present (admin, root or sa).